 Staying out in the sun until you burn increases your chances of getting skin cancer.

-- It is better to go out into the sun in the early morning or late evening, when its rays are not quite so strong.
+- It is better to go out into the sun in the early morning or late afternoon, when its rays are not quite so strong.
 See this article on the best time to tan for more information.

 - A short time in the sun is usually more than enough to generate Vitamin D.

 - No matter whether you burn easily or not, it is a good idea to wear protective clothing for long-term exposure to the sun.

 - Sun and water create a situation where you are most likely to get a sunburn because the sun reflects off the water.

 - You can get a sunburn in winter, especially if there is a lot of snow around you.

 A consortium of health panels including the WHO and the EPA worked together to build the UV Index.
 The UV Index is an easy-to-understand guide that shows how powerful the sun is in an area.
 The index is scaled from 0 to 11.